You are here

-An opportunity to greatly advance his knowledge of building technology came during his stay in France from 1784 to 1789.
-It was just such an interest that led him one morning in 1786 to the Halle au Blé – the meal market at Paris – to see the architects Legrand and Molinos's great skylighted dome completed three years before.
+An opportunity to greatly advance his knowledge of building technology came during Jefferson's stay in France from 1784 to 1789.
+It was just such an interest that led him one morning in 1786 to the Halle au Blé – the grain market at Paris – to see the great skylighted dome, designed by architects Jacques Guillaume Legrand and Jacques Molinos and completed three years before.
 There he met Maria Cosway, and from the friendship that ensued came the famous letter to Maria following her departure from Paris.
 It is known as the dialogue between the Head and the Heart and is, perhaps, the most self-revealing letter that Jefferson ever wrote.
 Jefferson recreates the circumstances of their first encounter and reveals the workings of heart and mind.
-The Head complains to the Heart, "I never cease whispering to you that we had no occasion for new acquaintance; that the greater their merit and talents, the more dangerous their friendship to our tranquillity, because the regret at parting would be greater."
+The Head complains to the Heart, "I never ceased whispering to you that we had no occasion for new acquaintance; that the greater their merit and talents, the more dangerous their friendship to our tranquillity, because the regret at parting would be greater."

 The object of admiration by the Head was one of the wonders of Paris.
 The superb dome, he learned, was derived from ideas developed by the sixteenth-century architect Philibert Delorme and published in a book that Jefferson made a point to acquire and bring back to America.
 He was struck by what he called the "honeycombed" form, with short wooden members joined to create cells small enough to be covered with glass.